popradu10/pop-radu-diy-injector-ecu-piggyback/README.md

 <img align="right" src="/docs/barton-volcano-50cc.jpg" width="330" />

 1. Taking the injector input from the **ECU** using a EV1 male and female connector and a **PC817 Optocoupler**
-2. Monitoring the opening and closing of the injector using **Arduino ESP32 CH340** board
+2. Monitoring the opening and closing of the injector using **Arduino Micro Pro** board
-3. Delay closing the injector, the delay is computed proportional using **Arduino ESP32 CH340** and the [arduino code from here.](old/pop-radu-diy-injector-ecu-piggyback/pop-radu-diy-injector-ecu-piggyback.ino) Using the esp32 espressif library v2.x.x .
+3. Delay opening the injector, the delay is computed proportional using **Arduino Micro Pro** and the [arduino code from here.](diy-injector-ecu-piggyback/diy-injector-ecu-piggyback.ino) using the TimerOne library v1.1 for counting microseconds.
-4. The injector is then closed and open using **F5305S Power Mosfet Module** that can react very quickly to changes.
+4. The injector is then closed and open using **IRF520 Mosfet Driver Module** that can react very quickly to changes.
-5. The user can select to apply a delay of 25%, 35% or 45%
+5. We can set the delay percentage in the arduino code.

 #### Preconditions:

 1. Increase engine capacity.
 For e.g. increase 139fmb engine from 50cc to 72cc.
+2. Upgrade the injector, bigger injector.
+For e.g. from a stock 2 hole injector to a 3 hole injector.
-2. Upgrate your exhaust.
-For e.g. remove the catalytic converter from the exhaust and obstruct the lambda sensor entry.
+3. Upgrade your exhaust.
+For e.g. remove the catalytic converter from the exhaust.
-3. Unlocked your ECU engine controller.
-For e.g. unrestricted ECU engine controller for Barton Volcano Euro 5.
+4. Unlocked your ECU engine controller.
+For e.g. get a ECU without rev limitation for Barton Volcano Euro 5.
-4. Upgrade Front Pin tooth count.
+5. Upgrade Front Pin tooth count.

 #### DIY injector piggyback module: